-This week we had a cuppa (and a laugh) with skyrocketingly successful indie Expectation’s Head of Development in Factual, Emily Dollman.
+We had a cuppa (and a laugh) with skyrocketingly successful indie Expectation’s Head of Development in Factual, Emily Dollman – currently on maternity leave.
 She rather unwisely let us pick her brain about the weird and wonderful world of TV ideas generation, crazy pitching props and what not to say in an interview…

 - How did you get into the world of TV, and then development specifically?